kyshu11027/financial-chatbot/README.md

   - Produce real time chunk streaming response messages back into Kafka.

 - **Vector Store Python Worker(s) [Repository Link](https://github.com/kyshu11027/financial-chatbot-vectordb-worker)**
-  - Asynchronous workers to handler transaction synchronization from Plaid to the vector database
+  - Asynchronous workers to handler transaction synchronization from Plaid to the vector database.
-  - Using a vector database for RAG (Retrieval Augmented Generation) from the LLM workers
+  - Using a vector database for RAG (Retrieval Augmented Generation) from the LLM workers.
-  - Enables semantic search from the LLM, allowing relevant transactions to be retrieved using natural language
+  - Enables semantic search from the LLM, allowing relevant transactions to be retrieved using natural language.
-  - PostgreSQL database tracks date of last synchronization, and client triggers a job when the date is older than 3 days
+  - PostgreSQL database tracks date of last synchronization, and client triggers a job when the date is older than 3 days.

 - **Kafka**
   Message broker used for decoupling communication between Golang API and Python workers, supporting asynchronous processing and streaming.